kfly8/kura/README.md

 # DESCRIPTION

-Kura - means "Traditional Japanese storehouse" - stores value constraints, such as [Data::Checks](https://metacpan.org/pod/Data%3A%3AChecks), [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny), [Moose::Meta::TypeConstraint](https://metacpan.org/pod/Moose%3A%3AMeta%3A%3ATypeConstraint) and so on.
+Kura - means "Traditional Japanese storehouse" - stores constraints, such as [Data::Checks](https://metacpan.org/pod/Data%3A%3AChecks), [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny), [Moose::Meta::TypeConstraint](https://metacpan.org/pod/Moose%3A%3AMeta%3A%3ATypeConstraint) and so on.

 ```
 Data::Checks -----------------> ********